CyberDefinitions.com

 • (6) Inserts random padding letters to further obfuscate.

-Every run of the encryption and decryption offers a specific explanation, but, if you watch the video, you'll understand why your message is still secure.
+Every run of the encryption and decryption offers a specific explanation, but, if you watch the video, you'll understand why your message is still extremely secure.

 How Secure Is This Message?